-The following are the executive officers of VF Corporation as of May 22, 2025.
+The following are the executive officers of VF Corporation as of May 23, 2024.
 The executive officers are generally elected annually and serve at the pleasure of the Board of Directors.
 None of the VF Corporation executive officers have any family relationship with one another or with any of the directors of VF Corporation.

-Bracken Darrell, 62, has been President and Chief Executive Officer since July 2023.
+Bracken Darrell, 61, has been President and Chief Executive Officer since July 2023.
 Prior to joining VF, Mr. Darrell served as Chief Executive Officer of Logitech International, S.A. from January 2013 to June 2023, after joining Logitech as President in April 2012.
-Mr. Darrell joined VF in July 2023.